What a hangman must know and what it takes to be one

 What a hangman should know:

 Hanging is a delicate process and there is no scope for error.
 The hangman should take utmost care when it comes to preparing the noose as well as pulling the lever.
-He has to also ensure that the noose is not too tight around the convicts neck as the convict is not supposed to feel the pain.
+He has to also ensure that the noose is not too tight around the convicts' neck as the convict is not supposed to feel the pain.

-Further there is a special way in which the noose is knotted.
+Further, there is a special way in which the noose is knotted.
 It is knotted depending on the weight of the convict.
-Further the lever too cannot be pulled too hard as it could severe the head of the convict.
+Also, the lever too cannot be pulled too hard as it could severe the head of the convict.

 Never approved mercy plea, says Nirbhaya convict

-Further the noose also needs to be smeared with ghee, soap and a squashed banana.
+The noose also needs to be smeared with ghee, soap and a squashed banana.
 This is to make the rope soft.

-Further the other qualification for the hangman is that he should be at least 5.4 feet tall.
+The other qualification for the hangman is that he should be at least 5.4 feet tall.

 While this is a specialised job, not many are coming forward.
 One is the nature of the job and the other is with regard to the pay.
-For many years, a hangman was paid just Rs 200 for an execution.
+For many years, a hangman was paid just Rs 200 for execution.

-Further he is not the employee of the state government, which means he misses out on several benefits.
+He is not the employee of the state government, which means he misses out on several benefits.